ci-compass/cicf/week7/README.md

 databases.
 On the other hand, the monitoring and control commands are unique to each one.

+Like most database servers, Postgres can host many independent databases on the same server.
+Unlike many database servers, Postgres even let's a single command work on data across all of the databases on the server at once.
+We won't be using that, but it's nice that it's there.

 Anyway.
 Once `psql` connects, it will print a little information and then a prompt.
-The "experiments" part at the end says "once you've connected to the database server, set up everything so my commands refer to the actual database called "experiments".
+The "experiments" part at the end says "We've connected to the database server and set up everything so typed commands refer to the actual database called "experiments".

 At this point, `psql` has connected and will be showing this prompt: